i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol/src/docs/example/initiator-example.md

 ### Executing the protocol

-After the transport is properly initialized we can execute the protocol.
+After the transport is properly initialized, we can execute the protocol.
 The result is a session object.
 Sessions contain all the cryptographic information to create a secure channel.

 ```javascript
 const { WalletProtocol, HttpInitiatorTransport } = require('@i3m/wallet-protocol')